Shopify vs Etsy

 Pros

-• It offers one of the best toolsets for online sales around, including an intuitive inventory system to track, sync, and monitor your orders and stock levels.
+• It offers one of the best online sales tools, including an intuitive inventory system to track, sync, and monitor your orders and stock levels.

 • It’s exceptionally scalable and caters to all store types, from small businesses to large brands.
-In addition, you’ll be in control of your branding and can upgrade your account at any time for more features.
+In addition, you’ll be in control of your branding and can upgrade your account anytime for more features.

 • You can sell a limitless number of products.
-There are no rules for how much or what kind of products you can sell.
+No rules exist for how much or what kind of products you can sell.

 Cons

-• It doesn’t help in getting your business in front of your target customers, and they’ll need to enter a search to find you.
+• It doesn’t help to get your business in front of your target customers, and they’ll need to enter a search to find you.
 In addition, you may need to use Facebook and Google ads and email marketing strategies for additional exposure.
-Therefore, without an established customer base, you may not see traffic as quickly as you’d like.
+Therefore, you may not see traffic as quickly as you’d like without an established customer base.

-• The use of additional plugins and apps will increase your monthly running costs, which is something to factor into your budget.
+• Using additional plugins and apps will increase your monthly running costs, which is something to factor into your budget.

 And for Esty